 This is by far one of the most common causes of basement leaks.
 It can result from an unbalanced or deteriorating structural foundation or poor waterproofing.
 In order to find and fix the source of any leak or crack an experienced engineer should be sought out.
 A competent engineer should be able to assess the problem and recommend the most effective and cost effective solution.
 For example, if a crack is found in your basement's waterproofing system, then using an EIR (Ellis Inuit Standard) system the engineers can advise you if your basement is suitable for using with this type of waterproofing

 Most cracks and punctures to basement waterproofing systems occur as a result of poor installation.
-Poorly installed foundations cause the surface of the walls to swell as the ground water moves in.
+Poorly installed foundations cause the surface of the walls to swell as the groundwater moves in.
 The walls will then crack and become even more vulnerable to further damage from water and dampness.
+To prevent this, using high-quality basement waterproofing products is essential.
+Additionally, addressing any issues with basement foundation repair promptly can help maintain the integrity of your walls.
 It is important to not allow the water to get to the wall joints as this can lead to complete failure of the wall.
 Water penetrates the walls in tiny cracks and is often difficult to detect.

 There are two types of basement waterproofing options - passive and active.
 Passive systems are designed to prevent water from moving up and down through the walls and into the basement.
 This is achieved by means of various materials such as soil filled material and impermeable sheet materials.
 These methods can provide some good results but it is important to make sure that these methods are maintained on a regular basis in order to stop the problem of leaking or subsidence of the building.